 Hotels are spread out across the city.
 For gay travellers, stay close to the Central Station for the best access to attractions and the gay nightlife.
 Cheaper options can be found further away from the historic part.

-For our list of recommended hotels, view our Gay Stockholm Hotels page.
+For our list of recommended hotels for gay travellers, visit our Gay Stockholm Hotels page.

 The Royal Palace – the official residence of His Majesty the King of Sweden, this impressive palace is one of the biggest in Europe, boasting more than 600 rooms.